-Cooya Beach is a coastal community located along sandy embayment between Rocky Point and Port Douglas.
-There is a variety of land zoning uses and ecological communities at Cooya Beach.
-The following section outlines relevant information for the study area, including DSC land zoning and vegetation and faunal communities that have been identified in literature review and validated during site visits and surveys.
+Cooya Beach is a coastal community located along a sandy embayment between Rocky Point and Port Douglas.
+The coastline of Cooya Beach is bordered by the Great Barrier Reef Marine Park.
+There are a variety of land zoning uses and ecological communities at Cooya Beach.
+The following section outlines relevant information for the study area, including DSC land zoning and vegetation and faunal communities identified in literature review and validated during site visits and surveys.